Nurturing Children, Supporting Communities,

 What is the Montana Children's Trust Fund?

-The Legislature created the Children's Trust Fund in 1985 to serve as the lead agency in reducing and ultimately eliminating maltreatment of Montana children.
+The Legislature created the Children's Trust Fund in 1985 to serve as the lead agency in reducing and ultimately ending maltreatment of Montana children.
 The trust fund provides financial support to local programs across the state to prevent child abuse and neglect and strengthen families.

 The trust fund is administratively attached to the Department of Public Health and Human Services and is administered by a seven-member volunteer board appointed by the Governor.
 Board members represent the geographic and cultural diversity of the state.
 Each member serves a three-year term and represents a profession involved in preventing child abuse and neglect.